nuta/operating-system-in-1000-lines/website/en/04-boot.md

 lang: en
 ---

 When a computer is turned on, the CPU initializes itself and starts executing the OS.
-The OS then initializes the hardware and starts the applications.
+OS initializes the hardware and starts the applications.
 This process is called "booting".

 What happens before the OS starts?
-In PCs, the BIOS (or UEFI in modern PCs) initializes the hardware, displays the splash screen, and loads the OS from the disk.
+In PCs, BIOS (or UEFI in modern PCs) initializes the hardware, displays the splash screen, and loads the OS from the disk.
 In QEMU `virt` machine, OpenSBI is the equivalent of BIOS/UEFI.

 ## Supervisor Binary Interface (SBI)

-The Supervisor Binary Interface (SBI) is SBI is "API for OS kernels".
-Just like APIs define functions provided to applications such as displaying characters and reading/writing files, SBI defines functions that firmware provides to the OS.
+The Supervisor Binary Interface (SBI) is an API for OS kernels, but defines what the firmware (OpenSBI) provides to an OS.

 The SBI specification is [published on GitHub](https://github.com/riscv-non-isa/riscv-sbi-doc/releases).
 It defines useful features such as displaying characters on the debug console (e.g., serial port), reboot/shutdown, and timer settings.

-A famous example of SBI implementation is [OpenSBI](https://github.com/riscv-software-src/opensbi).
-In QEMU, OpenSBI starts by default, performs hardware-specific initialization, and then boots the kernel.
+A famous SBI implementation is [OpenSBI](https://github.com/riscv-software-src/opensbi).
+In QEMU, OpenSBI starts by default, performs hardware-specific initialization, and boots the kernel.

 ## Let's boot OpenSBI